piotrb/tronxy_x5sa_voron/README.md

 One trick here is that the linear rods will have to be moved inward just a little bit (10mm) .. because the linear bearings that come with the TronXY have a wide base (30mm) .. so it has to partially move in

+Ok so if I chop 32mm from each end of the front/back Bed frame bits ..
+And then drill/tap some new holes in there ..
+Then the original plate can be used .. this is good .. it'd allow that to be fairly sturdy

+So now I just need to design the new linear rod mounts to work with this

 # Notes: